Otto Demarmels: Club career

 Basel finished the 1975–76 league championship in third position with 34 points, 10 points behind FC Zürich.
 Of the 26 games, 13 were won, 8 drawn, 5 lost, with 59 goals and 38 conceded.
 Due to injuries Demarmels played only 19 games scoring two goals.
 In the Cup the team won in the round of 32, but lost in the round of 16, Demarmels played only 28 minutes in the match against the Young Boys and was substituted in as his team was already three goals behind.
 In the Swiss League Cup he only played one game.
 In the 1975–76 European Cup Winners' Cup he played both games as Basel were knocked out of the competition by Atlético Madrid.
 In the Cup of the Alps he played in four of the games.
 Basel won the group, but were beaten in the final by Servette.

 For Demarmels the 1976–77 was again a very successful season.
 The league format was changed.
 Instead of 14 teams playing a single round robin, it now was reduced to 12 teams with a Qualifying phase and a championship round with the six top teams.
 This meant no longer 26 games, but now 22 plus 10.
 In the Qualifying phase Basel obtained 33 points and were just two points behind Servette.
 They managed to close the gap in the championship round and because both teams were level on points the championship was decided in a play-off match.
 This match was held on 26 June 1977.
 Basels goals were scored by Mundschin and von Wartburg as they won 2–1 and became Swiss champions.
 In the league Demarmels played 29 matches scoring seven goals.
 In the 1976–77 UEFA Cup Demarmels played both first-round games against Glentoran F.C. and he scored a goal in the return leg.
 Basel won 5–3 on aggregate.

 During the season 1977–78 Demarmels played 31 games including the test games and netted four times.
-The team fished the championship in third position.
+The team finished the championship in third position.
 In both the national cup competitions they reached the semi-final but lost both.
 During the 1978–79 season he played 54 games with ten goals.
 Basel ended the league season sixth position after playing a disappointing championship round, losing six of the last seven games.